-There are a few signals that people use when dogging to let people know they’re interested.
+There are a few signals that people use when dogging to let people know they’re interested in.

-A flash of the headlights lets people know you’re interested in having them follow you somewhere to either watch or participate.
+A flash of the headlights usually when your in a car park lets people know you’re interested in having them follow you somewhere to either watch or participate.
 Flashing the interior lights of the car means you’re keen to have someone watch you.
 Rolling down the windows or getting out of the car means you’re interested in the person approaching the car and touching you.